 In this paper, pixel-based skin detection method using fuzzy rule based system is proposed to classify each pixel to skin or non-skin pixels and YCbCr color space is chosen because of its good clustering properties.
-The fuzzy ed on distribution of skin fuzzy processor is divided into some sections as follows:
+The fuzzy

-©2012-13 International Journal of Information Technology and Electrical Engineering rule based system is generated based on distribution of skin color in YCbCr color spaces.
+2 Industrial Electronics & Control Engineering Department, Faculty of Electronic Engineering, Menoufia University, Menouf, Egypt rule based system is generated based on distribution of skin color in YCbCr color spaces.
 The Fuzzy rules will discriminate between skin and non-skin pixels.
 This paper is organized as follows: section 2 is about the some details about the designed general purpose fuzzy processor.
 Section 3 describes the usage of the proposed fuzzy rule base system for skin color segmentation in YCbCr Color Space and implementation of the proposed system using Xilinx System Generator.
 Section 4 describes experimental results of applying the proposed method and comparisons of its performance are presented.